This is the last part of the eclipse trip to Scotland. Read more about almost total eclipse-watching here and about the journey across Scotland here.

 Our first seen monument was the Donaldson School – founded in 1851.
 First, it was the Donaldson Hospital building.
-The object was built in Tudor’s architecture characterized by large corner towers.
-Tudor architecture has a brick and stone masonry with large brick chimneys and as usual very big windows.
-The Donaldson Hospital was closed in 2003 because the building was no longer fit the purpose.
+The object was built in Tudor architecture characterized by large corner towers.
+Tudor architecture has brick and stone masonry with large brick chimneys and as usual very big windows.
+The Donaldson Hospital was closed in 2003 because the building no longer fit its purpose.
 In 2008 the Donaldson School was opened.
-The building wasn’t accessible for us (Pic.2).
+The building wasn’t accessible to us (Pic.2).

-In the way, towards the city centre we met a lot of people going in the opposite direction to see the rugby match between Scotland and Ireland.
+On the way, to the city center, we met a lot of people going in the opposite direction to see the rugby match between Scotland and Ireland.
 Rugby is the most common sport in the UK, so it always gathers many fans (Pic.
 3,4).

 Our next stop was St Mary’s Cathedral Edinburgh, a nice church, which was built in the late XIX century.
 This church is situated in the West End of Edinburgh’s New Town.
 This is the only cathedral in Scotland to maintain a tradition of daily choral services with choristers drawn from its own choir school.
 It was also the first Cathedral in Britain to employ girls in the treble line as well as boys in 1978 (Pic.
 5,6,7).

 Walking along cozy lanes and some modern buildings we came into Edinburgh’s Old Town.
-West entrance to the Old Town opens Grassmarket, the historic Market Square.
-This not big place is located directly below the Edinburgh Castle (Pic.
+The West entrance to the Old Town opens Grassmarket, the historic Market Square.
+This not-big place is located directly below Edinburgh Castle (Pic.
 8,9).

 From this place, we turned left twice to be on the High Street finally, which leads directly to the Castle (Pic.14).

-Before you enter the Castle you will enjoy amazing views around Edinburgh and surrounding areas.
+Before you enter the Castle you will enjoy amazing views around Edinburgh and the surrounding areas.
 Castle Hill (Castle Rock) is a volcanic plug formed around 350 million years ago during the early Carboniferous period.
-This rock remains of a volcanic pipe with 130 meters above sea level.
-The best view onto Castle Rock is from the south, west, and north where tourists can see towering rocky cliffs rising up to 80m.
+This rock remains from a volcanic pipe 130 meters above sea level.
+The best view of Castle Rock is from the south, west, and north where tourists can see towering rocky cliffs rising up to 80m.
 Hence the only way to the Castle lies to the east, where the ridge slopes more gently (Pic.
 14).

 Outside the Castle and Old Town, you may visit another 2 big spots: Arthur Seat with beautiful Salisbury Crags and Calton Hill with many historical remnants (Pic.
 22).
 When we were walking towards Arthur’s hill we saw such a beautiful Hollyrood Palace (Pic.
 23).
 This Palace has been built on the rouns former Hollyrood Abbey.
 This place became a big residential for the English monarchies, who lived in Scotland.

-We were straddling around the Bus Station until 22:00 when we caught the Megabus and return to London on the next day in the morning.
+We were straddling around the Bus Station until 22:00 when we caught the Megabus and returned to London the next day in the morning.